The Creation of Superman

 Harry Donenfeld had a negative reputation for publishing "smooshes," the "spicy pulps" that featured erotic stories and soft-core pornographic photos.
 Writers often complained of not receiving payment.
 Donenfeld was connected to Frank Costello, boss of the Luciano crime family.
 During Prohibition, alcohol shipments from Canada were smuggled into America with cheap magazine pulp paper.
 The alcohol would move through the established printing networks into cities nationwide.

 In November 1933, Donenfeld was arrested in New York for distributing obscene material.
 In June 1935, the FBI began investigating Donenfeld publishing companies for Interstate Transportation of Obscene Literature.
 Director J. Edgar Hoover took personal interest in the case after viewing the April 1935 issue of Spicy Adventure Stories.
-As Donenfeld began to distance himself from the porn industry, Jack Liebowitz would help to establish credibility, ensuring that writers and artists were paid.
+As Donenfeld began to distance himself from the porn industry, Jack Liebowitz worked to establish credibility and ensure that writers and artists were paid.

 Detective Comics, Inc., later known as DC Comics, was organized on December 30, 1936.
 Malcolm Wheeler-Nicholson and Jack Liebowitz were listed as the principal owners.
 The first issue of Detective Comics hit newsstands on February 10, 1937.
 The debut features a 13-page Siegel and Shuster story for Slam Bradley, and four pages of Bart Regan, Spy.
 The cover feature and Slam Bradley story highlight prejudices toward Asians during the Yellow Peril and rise of the Nazi party.
 The early comic books published by National and DC depict ethnic stereotypes that are considered obscene by modern standards.